 Who do you think your poetry speaks to most?

-My hope is that folks who don’t normally read poetry but who love animals and cities will be drawn to it.
+My hope is that folks who don’t normally read poem for dog lovers but who love animals and cities will be drawn to it.
 Sometimes poetry can seem inaccessible, like poets are only writing for other poets and academics.
 I write narrative poetry that tells playful, exuberant stories with a lot of heart.

 Where can people buy it?